-Name Contact Details

-Environmental Manager Ed Breese 021 333 726
+Name Contact Details Environmental Manager Ed Breese 021 333 726

-DOC representative

-Council representative
+DOC representative Council representative

 - b If bats are sighted or detected the SBE shall call the vegetation clearance supervisor to inform them that the affected vegetation cannot be cleared.
-In addition, an email shall be sent to the Environmental Manager, and a representative of both the localNPDC council and DOC detailing the results of the survey and outlining measures for on-going visual surveys;= - c Additionally, Tthe results of the roost surveys and ABM data shall be reported either be reported or reviewed by the SBE.
-This information e report should include the presence and/or absence of bat roosts or activity within the proposed vegetation clearance areas including the size, location and type of trees or vegetation where either activity or roosting is located.
-This information should be collated and e report shall be forwarded to Taranaki Regional Council-NPDC and DOC the above representatives: within 15 days following completion of the survey in every vegetation clearance area or if appropriate, or and also be included in any detaatiled annual reporting required by consent conditions within an annual monitoring report.
+In addition, an email shall be sent to the Environmental Manager, and a representative of both NPDC and DOC detailing the results of the survey and outlining measures for on-going visual surveys; - c The results of the roost surveys and ABM data shall be reported by the SBE.
+This information should include the presence and/or absence of bat roosts or activity within the proposed vegetation clearance areas including the size, location and type of vegetation where either activity or roosting is located.
+This information should be collated and forwarded to NPDC and DOC within 15 days following completion of the survey in every vegetation clearance area and also be included in any detailed annual reporting required by consent conditions.

-4.5.55.7.6 DH.4.1 Roost Identification
+5.7.6 DH.4.1 Roost Identification